red-gate/web-kata/kata6.md

 ## Learning aims

-The idea here is to start using Redux for our app.
-Understand it's main concepts.
+The idea here is to start using Redux for our app and understand it's main concepts.

 ## Requirements